drips-network/docs/docs/for-developers/technical-overview.md

 ### Scheduled Drips

 When a Drip is configured, the sender can decide whether funds will start flowing immediately (i.e. in the same block that the transaction is processed) or whether the flow of funds will be **scheduled** to start at some future time.
-Similarly, the duration of the Drip can be set explicitly, or it can be configured to stream funds until the user either stops the Drip, or funds run out.
+Similarly, a user can (optionally) choose to impose an explicit duration for how long funds will be streamed.
 We refer to Drips with an explicitly defined start time or duration as "scheduled".

 ### What are Splits?

 The Drips protocol also includes built-in features for sharing of funds, or "Splitting".
 When a user creates a Split, a percentage of all funds sent to them though the Drips protocol will be automatically split to another user of their choice.
-More precisely, an Ethereum address (the receiver) can define a set of split addresses with percentages:
+In Drips, "users" are referenced by user IDs and can be controlled by Ethereum addresses, but can also be governed in other ways, including by NFTs.

 ![](https://i.imgur.com/Cs8Dz0V.png)